Photo credit: Pine Watt

 Which is where we come in.

-At ArcVida, we have all our clients go through the Discovery phase, during which they create a framework for what work happiness looks like to them.
+At ArcVida, we have all our clients go through the Visualize phase, during which they create a framework for what work happiness looks like to them.
 Building a framework consists of unpacking the elements of what you want in your next job.

 So instead of saying, “I want to work at X company because they do good in the world,” a client will realize they want to work for a company whose mission or ultimate goal they believe in.
 Or instead of, “I want to work for an advertising agency,” a client will pinpoint that they want to work in a collaborative environment around creative people.
 Instead of, “I want to work for big tech,” a client will understand that what they really want is to work for a forward-thinking company so they can learn what they need to know in order to start their own company down the line.

-The Discovery phase doesn’t just include reflection: clients go through an assessment so they can identify their operational style at work, as well as making an inventory of their skills – both hard and soft.
+The Visualize phase doesn’t just include reflection: clients go through an assessment so they can identify their operational style at work, as well as making an inventory of their skills – both hard and soft.

-When clients come to us believing they already know exactly what they want to do, the Discovery phase can feel like it’s just slowing them down in terms of getting where they want to go.
+When clients come to us believing they already know exactly what they want to do, the Visualize phase can feel like it’s just slowing them down in terms of getting where they want to go.

 Here’s what we tell them: